 But Thap Pagoda

-People also know this as Dien Ung or Phap Van or Co Chau pagoda.
+People also know this as Dien Ung or Phap Van or Co Chau Pagoda.
 In reality, this is where the first Indian monks landed in Vietnam.
-In But Thap village, Dinh To commune, Thuan Thanh district, Bac Ninh province, nearly 40km from Hanoi.
+In But Thap village, Dinh To Commune, Thuan Thanh district, Bac Ninh province, nearly 40km from Hanoi.
 It was built in the 13th century.
-Currently, it is one of the most famous pagodas around Hanoi with a very special Eastern architecture.
+Currently, it is one of the most famous pagodas around Hanoi with very special Eastern architecture.

-Also known as Master pagoda where students come and pray before the exams.
-In Sai Son commune, Quoc Oai district, ~30km from Hanoi centre.
-In fact, it was built during Ly dynasty on the top of a hill.
-This is the place one of the most famous monks in Vietnam, Tu Dao Hanh practised his religious life.
+Also known as Master Pagoda where students come and pray before the exams.
+In Sai Son Commune, Quoc Oai district, ~30km from Hanoi centre.
+In fact, it was built during the Ly dynasty on the top of a hill.
+This is the place one of the most famous monks in Vietnam, Tu Dao Hanh practiced his religious life.